Title: Corporate Alliance Partnership Program

 Title: The College Experience and Guided Pathways

-To make college more affordable, SPC took a holistic approach to ensure students have the most direct route to graduation.
+To make college more affordable, SPC took a holistic approach to ensure that students have the most direct route to graduation.
 Through The College Experience and Guided Pathways, students are provided with a myriad of support services; they are taught how to navigate technology, begin to develop a Learning Plan and investigate their career interests.
 Each academic program has been outlined, identifying the recommended courses students should take and in what order, as well as identifying points along the path where students have achieved a college credential or available to sit for a certification.
 All associate degree programs within a community have the same first fifteen credit hours, allowing time to explore and switch between programs without loss of tuition or course time as they determine which program best fits their goals.
 From 2010-2015, the percentage of First-Time-Enrolled in College (FTEIC) students that earned 6 or more college credits in their 1st term increased by 11 percent, while the percentage of FTEIC students that earned 15 or more college credits in year one increased by 7 percent during the same time frame.
 Students who visited the Learning Centers 10 times or more were successful in 84 percent of their classes.

 Mr. Brian Miles